What’s the first thing most SaaS founders do when they start searching for their first sales hire?

 If you want immediate sales, this is not the recommended route.

-If you want someone that can come in and think more holistically and get things like customer feedback, messaging, etc. right, this can be a good hire.
+If you want someone who can come in and think more holistically and get things like customer feedback, messaging, etc. right, this can be a good hire.

 When to hire a Sales Director, Director of Sales, or Head of Sales for a first sales hire